 All Edelweiss team members share their enthusiasm for motorcycling and traveling, their love for details, and the common riding and working experience.
-The 20 team members located at headquarters in Austria, the 17 customer service agents in Australia, Argentina, Brazil, China, Canada, Czech Republic, France, Germany, Italy, Japan, Mexico, Spain, South Korea, Switzerland, Ukraine, and the United Arab Emirates, United States of America, together with over 50 tour guides worldwide, form a perfectly sized team, where all know each other and work together.
+The over 20 team members located at headquarters in Austria, the 17 customer service agents in Australia, Argentina, Brazil, China, Canada, Czech Republic, France, Germany, Italy, Japan, Mexico, Spain, South Korea, Switzerland, and the United Arab Emirates, United States of America, together with over 50 tour guides worldwide, form a perfectly sized team, where all know each other and work together.

 In 1986, when Edelweiss already had several successful years under their belt and the season was in full swing, Coral and Werner Wachter had a son.
 Tobias grew up with, on, and around motorcycles and would have loved to change directly from a baby carriage to a fully-grown BMW, but he had to be patient and wait until he turned 15.
 Then, finally, it was time to ride, initially off the roads, with little dirt bikes.
 Even today, Tobias still prefers to ride off-road, the more difficult the better.

 This is how he discovered the great freedom on two wheels and - consequently - also the desire to travel.
 So, he was actually in the right place at exactly the right time, but he decided not to get fully involved right away, but to first gather experience in other areas.
 He went off to university, studied business administration, and, on the side, tried his hand at being a tour guide.
 He had his first assignment in 2008 in New Zealand (as a tour guide, as a motorcycle washer he was allowed to help out sometimes before...), where he wasn't sent there because he was the son of the boss, but because he was staying nearby anyway.
 In Australia, namely, while gathering experience abroad.